It is very important that we have your correct contact details and even more important that we have details of your Next of Kin.

 - If you are asked to provide a specimen at any time please ensure you leave your FULL NAME and date of birth for clear identification with the specimen.

-- Ears - we recommend using oil for 10 days without cotton wool prior to your appointment for ear syringing.
+- Ears - we recommend using oil for 10 days without cotton wool prior to contacting the surgery if your symptoms are continuing.

 - Influenza immunisation appointments will be available during the month of October each year - put a note in your calendar.